CleanestMink126/DSA-19-Dev/datastructures/day02/README.md

     `public Chicken get(int index)`

 5. Some chickens might leave the farm for various reasons.
 LinkedLists have special case O(1) deletes off the front and back.
-Implement `removeFirst` and `removeLast`, and make sure to return them so Ben can "deal" with them.
+Implement `removeFirst` and `removeLast`, and make sure to return them so Prava can "deal" with them.
 Remember to consider the special cases where `size` is 0 or 1.

     `public Chicken removeFirst()`